classicemmaeasy/Production_Stage-Predictive_Model_using_MLOps/README.md

 - ✅ CICD using github action
  it triggers an action anytime the code or the data changes, and automate the entire workflow in production

+- ✅ Gitops using ArgoCD for deployment sync with github
 ---

 ## 📊 Problem Statement